nodejs/node/src/README.md

 Important concepts when using V8 are the ones of [`Isolate`][]s and [JavaScript value handles][].

+V8 supports [fast API calls][], which can be useful for improving the performance in certain cases.

 ## libuv API documentation

 The other major dependency of Node.js is [libuv][], providing